Valiyavan: Plot

 Subiksha sees the video and tells Vinod the reason why she told him to beat Ashwin.
 He reveals that it was not for her but for him because of an incident that happened because of Ashwin.
-In a flashback, it is revealed that Vinod loved his father dearly and was at a shopping mall happily spending time with his family, but Ashwin unknowingly sits on some hot dogs.
+In a flashback, it is revealed that Vinod was living happily with his father Raghuraman and mother Selvi.
+One day, at a shopping mall, Vinod happily spending time with his family, but Ashwin unknowingly sits on a hot dogs.
 Because of this, Ashwin publicly hits both Raghuraman and Vinod and tells Raghuraman to rub off the hot dog cream.
 Raghuraman rubs it with his shirt, and they gets insulted in front of the people who saw the incident.
 After this incident, Vinod stays away from Raghuraman.
 Raghuraman, who is Subiksha's colleague, narrates this incident to her, which causes Vinod to defeat Ashwin in the end.
 She even reveals that she knew that Vinod is Raghuraman's son on the day of the party when she drop him to his friend's house when she checked his purse and saw his family photo.

-Meanwhile, in a press meet for Ashwin where everyone tells about fight video, Raghuraman arrives there soon after watching the video and calling Vinod to the place.
-When he tells that his son will come to fight with him, Ashwin tells him to bring Vinod to the place, and he is ready to fight with him in front of the press.
+Meanwhile, in a press meet for Ashwin where everyone tells about fight video, Raghuraman arrives there soon after watching the video and calls Vinod to the place.
+When he tells that his son will come to fight with him, Ashwin tells him to bring Vinod to the place, as he is ready to fight with him in front of the press.
 Soon after Vinod arrives at the place with Subiksha, he asks him did he beat Ashwin and he tells yes.
 Raghuraman tells him to go and fight with him in front of everyone.
 That time Subiksha tells Raghuraman that she loves Vinod, to which he gets happy.
-He calls Vinod's mother Selvi and tells her to on the TV news where she saw Vinod and she gets happy.
+He calls Selvi and tells her to on the TV news where she saw Vinod and she gets happy.
 During the fight, Vinod gets beaten up by Ashwin at first.
-But when Vinod hits Ashwin back, he removes his T-shirt, showing his muscles, and hits Vinod again.
-Vinod then pulls his shirt, showing his muscles, and fights him back and at last wins.
+But when Vinod hits back, Ashwin overpowers Vinod again.
+Towards the end of the fight, Vinod overpowers and defeats Ashwin, thus wins.
 Selvi tearfully smiles after seeing this.
-Vinod asks the press that if he beat him is wrong to forgive him and he fought with Ashwin as he thought that Vinod doesn't know fight on the incident that happened to him and his father.
-Then he leaves the place with his father and Subiksha.
+Vinod tells the press that he wonders if forgiving the man who beat him would be wrong.
+He then clashes with Ashwin, who had assumed Vinod couldn't fight because of what happened to him and his father.
+After the confrontation, Vinod leaves the scene with his father and Subiksha.